-Those are the exact words I spoke to a young woman a few weeks ago; and another a young woman a few weeks before that; and another young woman a few weeks before that; and all in regards to a decision they made for their lives that the community around them failed to support.
-I’m beginning to see an unfortunate trend resurfacing among young women:
+Those are the words I spoke to a young woman a few weeks ago; and another a young woman a few weeks before that; and another young woman a few weeks before that.
+All in regards to a decision they made for their lives that the community around them failed to support.
+I’m beginning to see an unfortunate trend surfacing among young women:

-- A Youth Pastor actually discouraging one of the girls in his youth group from studying abroad because he just didn’t think that was something she should be doing.
+- A Youth Pastor discouraging a girl in his youth group from studying abroad because he just didn’t think that was something she should be doing.

-- A young woman receiving an amazing job opportunity across the country and the people looking down on her because she “clearly wasn’t thinking about leaving her boyfriend behind.”
+- People looking down on a young woman who received a job opportunity across the country because she “clearly wasn’t thinking about leaving her boyfriend behind.”

-I’ve sat with young women in my office who come to me crying and confused because they just don’t understand why them making a decision for their lives has brought on so much resistance from the community around them.
-Perplexed and sad, I watch these young women and wonder why our community has collectively discouraged them in something as simple as the freedom of their decision making.
-Unsurprisingly, I have not seen this same communication to men.
-Perhaps it has to do with the fact that our society has traditionally recognized men as the sole decision makers within family structures.
-After all, if boys are to one day rise to that position as head of their families then it makes more sense for them to practice making decisions for their lives regardless of the risk.
+I do not hear these messages being communicated to young men.
+Perhaps it has to do with the fact that our society has traditionally recognized men as the primary decision makers within family structures.
+After all, if boys are to one day rise to the position of head of their families, it makes more sense for them to practice making decisions for their lives regardless of the risk.
 Men are “supposed” to make decisions.
 Women are “supposed” to follow their cultural rulebook.

-I have concluded that we have created a culture where independent thinking and decision making for girls & women is vilified.
-It’s okay for them to decide as long as those decisions fit with in the normative sphere that women are supposed to decide within.
+We have created a culture where independent thinking and decision making for girls & women is vilified.
+It’s okay for them to decide as long as those decisions fit within the normative sphere for women.
 Women’s decision making has been encouraged primarily in the areas of relationships, be it romantic relationships, friendships, family relationships, etc.

-Within Christian culture, I’ve noticed the biblical stories of women (though all powerful accounts) that are traditionally highlighted.
+Within Christian culture, I’ve noticed that teaching on the women in the bible who are traditionally highlighted often focuses on narrow aspects of their stories (though all are powerful accounts).
 Sarah is highlighted because of her inability to have children and her jealousy of Hagar.
 Esther is the beautiful queen that the King chose, and her nobility and submission to him placed her in a position to save her people.
 Ruth and Naomi were known for their bond and devotion to one another as in-laws.
 Mary Magdalene – I was taught – was a prostitute.
 Even the Proverbs 31 woman has been solely taught to me as a good wife only; no mention of her entrepreneurial skills and wise investments.

-There has been a subliminal message directed to women & girls that their decisions have to be within a relational framework and anything outside of that is devalued.
+There has been a subliminal message directed to women & girls that their decisions have to be within a relational and domestic framework and anything outside of that is devalued.

-I fear this message has been sent in society as well as the church.
-The church community has done this through the use of scriptures to keep women submissive and silent (1 Corinthians14:34–35).
+I fear this message is present in society as well as the church.
+The church community has contributed to this through the misuse of scriptures to keep women submissive and silent (1 Corinthians14:34–35).
 These arguments negate the contextual realities and dismiss the fact that women did participate in authority in prayer and prophecy within the church.
 This debate has contributed to the culture of dissuasion as it relates to women feeling empowered in their choices.
 The patriarchy (in particular Christian patriarchy) has taken away their ability to decide.

 As a result, when I am with students, friends, or any women of different contexts I make sure to encourage them in the freedom of their decision-making.
 I do this simply because the system they live in discourages them in their autonomy.
 I want to make sure there are women out there who know that by simply exercising their freedom to decide they are unleashing a power and shifting a culture for generations of women behind them to do the same.

-That power is wisdom liken to the female personification of God through Sophia or Wisdom who declares in Proverbs 8:14, “Counsel and sound judgment are mine; I have insight, I have power.”
-The mystery of the wisdom figure is its apparent divinity.
+That power is liken to the female personification of God through Sophia or Wisdom who declares in Proverbs 8:14, “Counsel and sound judgment are mine; I have insight, I have power.”
 Wisdom is a unique, timeless, and necessary feature of God – one that God has given human beings the opportunity to obtain.